Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 > **note**: Completion of this step is triggered when the trade has been completed.
 This is detected by checking the trade history json file.

 **Start**
-&b:sun: Now that you are at the &6{facility_nonferrous} &bfacility, it's time to sell the remaining non-ferrous scrap materials in your crate.
-Approach the trader and right-click the trader NPC while holding the crate in your hand to start the trade.
-The trader will automatically take what they need from the crate and pay you accordingly.
+&b:sun: Now that you are at the &6{facility_nonferrous} &bfacility, sell the remaining non-ferrous scrap from your crate.
+Approach the trader and right-click them while holding the crate.

 **Repeat reminder**
-:lit: &ePlease approach the trader and right-click them while holding the crate to start the trade.
+:lit: &ePlease find the trader and right-click them while holding the crate to start the trade.

 **Completion**
 &a:check_mark: You have successfully sold all the scrap materials from your crate!
 The crate is now empty.